mysticatea/eslint-plugin-node/docs/rules/no-extraneous-import.md

 # node/no-extraneous-import
 > disallow `import` declarations which import extraneous modules

+- ⭐️ This rule is included in `plugin:node/recommended` preset.

 If an `import` declaration's source is extraneous (it's not written in `package.json`), the program works in local, but will not work after dependencies are re-installed.
 It will cause troubles to your team/contributors.
 This rule disallows `import` declarations of extraneous modules.